Pareto Frontier for the Performance-Complexity Trade-off in Beyond Diagonal Reconfigurable Intelligent Surfaces: Conclusion

 \section{Conclusion}

 We derive the Pareto frontier for the performance-complexity trade-off in BD-RISs.
 This frontier provides the BD-RIS architectures that can be optimally used to bridge between the single-connected RIS and the tree-connected RIS.
-The presented fundamental results are expected to drive the development of novel BD-RIS architectures in future works.
+The presented fundamental results are expected to drive the development of novel BD-RIS architectures and prototypes.
+Remarkably, a multi-dimensional Pareto frontier could be derived accounting for multiple parameters in addition to the circuit complexity, such as the number of RIS elements, the channel estimation overhead, and the optimization complexity, thus representing a future research direction.